felixgirault/garden/src/content/games/minecraft.md

 the game which will lead you to explore every places and mechanics of it.
 Fixed goals with infinite ways to reach them makes for a perfect recipe for unforgettable adventures!

+If you played already, just load up an old save and see how much memories it brings back :)